 The Monrovia Historical Museum occupies the building that once housed the city's Municipal Swimming Pool.
-The Plunge, built in 1925, is designated as a Historic Landmark by the City of Monrovia.
-The former locker areas and dressing rooms now comprise our two exhibit wings, covering more than 8000 square feet.
+The former dressing rooms now comprise our two exhibit wings, covering more than 8000 square feet.

 Connect with us on Facebook!